MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 [!INCLUDE [temp](../_shared/concept-rename-note.md)]
 ::: moniker-end

 Instead of managing each [agent](agents.md) individually, you organize agents into **agent pools**.
 An agent pool defines the sharing boundary for all agents in that pool.
 In TFS, pools are scoped across all of your Team Foundation Server (TFS); so you can share an agent pool across project collections and projects.
-In VSTS, agent pools are scoped to the VSTS organization; so you can share an agent pool across projects.
+In Azure Pipelines, agent pools are scoped to the Azure DevOps organization; so you can share an agent pool across projects.

 An **agent queue** provides access to an agent pool.
 When you create a build or release pipeline, you specify which queue it uses.
-Queues are scoped to your project in TFS 2017 and newer and in VSTS, so you can only use them across build and release pipelines within a project.
+Queues are scoped to your project in TFS 2017 and newer and in Azure Pipelines, so you can only use them across build and release pipelines within a project.

 To share an agent pool with multiple projects, you create an agent queue pointing to that pool in each of those projects.
 While multiple queues across projects can use the same agent pool, multiple queues within a project cannot use the same pool.
 Also, each queue can use only one agent pool.

 ::: moniker range=">= tfs-2017"

-#### VSTS and TFS 2017 and newer
+#### Azure Pipelines and TFS 2017 and newer

 ![TFS 2017 and newer build system architecture](_img/build-system-architecture.png)